MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds-responsive-search-ads.md

 ## <a name="attributevalue"></a>AdCustomizer Attributevalue

-Attribute value at account level.
+Attribute value at different entity level.
+The possible entity levels are Account, Campaign, Keyword and AdGroup

 **Add:** Optional
 **Update:** Optional